Full Days Manso River

 • Gratuities

-The Lower Manso is located about 40 miles from Bariloche.
-Part of the trip follows gravel roads, making the drive roughly an hour and a half.
-We typically meet at 7:00–8:00 AM at a designated point in Bariloche before heading to Steffen Lake where we start our float down the river.
+All of these destinations lie roughly 35–40 miles from Bariloche, with part of the drive on gravel roads, making the trip about an hour and a half.
+We typically meet between 7:00 and 8:00 AM at a designated point in Bariloche before heading to the river or lake best suited to that day’s conditions.

-Once the boat and gear are ready, we fish from about 9:00–10:00 AM until 1:00 PM, when we break for a well-earned riverside meal.
-After lunch, we return to the water and fish until around 4:00–5:00 PM.
-From there, we head back to your accommodation or the agreed meeting point.
+Once the boat and gear are ready, we fish from about 9:00–10:00 AM until 1:00 PM, when we pause for a riverside lunch.
+Afterward, we return to the water and continue fishing until around 4:00–5:00 PM, before heading back to your accommodation or the agreed meeting point.

 FAQ’s